ReportedUser/Netfetch/README.md

 Run the Makefile to build the application:

     $ make
+    $ make install

+Now you can delete the cloned repository.

 ### Usage

-To get started, you'll need to configure the config.txt file with the necessary details for each service.
+To get started, you'll need to configure the netfetch-services.conf created inside `~/.config/netfetch/` file with the necessary details for each service.
 Follow the structure below to add the relevant configuration:
 ```
 [service-name]
 link=linkwheretheAPIis